KengoSawa2/WavChecker/README.md

-- Checks if the wav attached to the specified QuickTime(QT) or MXF file and the specified wav data are exactly the same.
+- Checks if the wav attached to the specified QuickTime(QT) or MXF file is "same wavdata".
 - Comparison between wavs is also possible.
 - Comparison between QT and MXF.
 - Silence check mode for phase inversion check assistance

 There are several modes for checking, though,
 All scenarios are designed for [L'espaceVision](https://www.lespace.co.jp/) post-production workflow.
 This tool is in-house tool.
 Try it out and see if it has the features you need:)

 ## wavChecker Process features
 If there is a difference, it displays the difference in each frame based on TC.
 This is not　"wave inversion check."
 Complete binary check is performed.
 No misjudgment will occur except for bugs.
-Checking process is very fast, because it does not perform any wav decoding process, so it can check in a few minutes even if the length of the file is longer than 2 hours.
+Checking process is very fast, because it does not perform any wav decoding process,
+so it can check in a few minutes even if the length of the file is longer than 2 hours.

 ##Support Formats
 QuickTime(QT) with PCM wav.